Anthrobotics/anthro-docs/docs/contribution-guide.md

 We are actively looking for people to get involved in the Anthro project.
 You don't have to be experienced in robotics either - there's a role for everyone!
 See open position below, what each role entails, and how to get started.

+As our team grows, we will look at offering permanent / full-time job positions on our team for various roles.

+*Note: Roles and position descriptions will be updated on a rolling basis. :)*

 ## Robotics Development

 Work involving the parts that make the robots function.
 Here are open positions for those who want to get involved in developing and building the hardware and software for Anthros.